NikolaiRadke/Noko/README.md

 The DIY-**NOKO Monster**, lovely and naughty, ready to build on your own.
 And everyone is invited to **contribute**.
 NOKO is for everyone.
 What's new?
 See the [newsblog](https://github.com/NikolaiRadke/NOKO/tree/master/NEWS.md).

+**31.11.2017** - The PCB is ready!
+Stay tuned and read more in a frew days!

 ![NOKO Orange](http://www.nikolairadke.de/NOKO/noko_echt.png)

 NOKO is a multifunctional monster with an ATmega328  microcontroller on an **Arduino Nano**, display, clock, radio, mp3 player, four buttons as user interface, battery, voice set and  tons of gimmicks, packed in a cuddly monster suit - sturdy,